mozilla/releasewarrior/how-tos/mergeduty.md

 1. Look at the merge day bug and see if patches need to land at this stage.
 1. Land "patch 1" to `default` branch, wait for tests to run and confirm they pass in `#releng`
 1. Wait 1 hour for the reconfig to happen (via cron job).
-If you can't wait, ask for a manual reconfig to buildduty folks.
+If you can't wait, ask for a manual reconfig to buildduty folks or do it yourself.
+See appendix below for dedicated instructions on how to do that.
 1. Wait for the go-to-merge email in release-drivers

 ### Merge beta to release